nghialt3670/psycho-prototype/README.md

 ## GitHub Actions Automated Deployment

 This project includes a GitHub Actions workflow that automatically:
-1. Builds the Docker image
+1. Builds the Docker image from the server directory
 2. Pushes it to Docker Hub
 3. Deploys to an AWS server

+The workflow is triggered only when changes are made to files in the server/ directory.

 ### Setup Requirements